cedric-h/jeu-desprit/README.md

 This will try to copy ANGLE's libGLESv2.dylib out of your Google Chrome install.

+More details, scripts, and examples [here](https://github.com/erik-larsen/gles-for-mac).

-If you don't have one, you should clone and build ANGLE (TODO: automate this as part of the build script)
+If you don't have one, you should clone and build ANGLE (TODO: automate this as part of the build script; there are example commands in the link above)

 ```
 ./bs/macos_install.sh